fallen-icarus/cardano-loans/GettingStarted.md

 The response will have all loans the borrower ever took out as well as whether they defaulted or successfully repaid it.
-The loan information returned is either the state of the loan at the time of the default or the state right after the borrower's final payment.
+The loan information returned is either the state of the loan at the time of the default or the borrower's final payment.

 ### Querying a Loan's History

-:warning: This query is currently waiting on a [bug](https://github.com/cardano-community/koios-artifacts/issues/275) fix from Koios.
-The patch will be released with this [update](https://github.com/cardano-community/koios-artifacts/pull/269).

 The loan's event history can be queried using the `cardano-loans query loan-history` command.
 The `loan-id` field is the target loan's Loan ID.